thiagomoyses/thiagomoyses/README.md

 ### Hey there 👋

-Hello everyone, my name is Thiago Moyses, i am a student of computer engineering 💻 and passionate for technology.<br />
+My name is Thiago Moyses, i am a student of computer engineering 💻 and passionate for technology.<br />

 Since i was a kid, i am a self-taught, so i am always interested to learn a new technology, and improve my knowledge by myself.<br />